Today we are going to see the phenomenon of reinstalled apps, covering the main reasons why they happen and how can they affect ASO. Keep reading!

 In many occasions, we install an app, give it a ride for a single purpose, and then get rid of it.
 Later, maybe in a few months or in a year, we install it again.
 So that’s a reinstallation: the act of installing an app that you have already downloaded before at some point.

-It may be something quotidian, but truth is that a massive fraction of app installs are actually reinstalls.
-In fact, a recent study carried out by Tune shows that 42% of all mobile app installs are reinstalls.
+It may be something quotidian, but truth is that a massive fraction of installs are actually reinstalls.
+In fact, a recent study carried out by Tune shows that 42% of all installs are re-downloads.
 And here’s some interesting data about it, always according to Tune’s report:

 - Reinstall percentage can go up to 75%, depending on the category